btemplep/authzee/docs/sdks.md

 - [INNER JOIN](#inner-join) - Join 2 arrays in a fashion similar to an SQL INNER JOIN.
 - [regex Find](#regex-find) - Run a regex pattern on a string or array of strings to find the first match.
 - [regex Find All](#regex-find-all) - Run a regex pattern on a string or array of strings to find all matches.
+- [regex Groups](#regex-groups) - Run a regex pattern on a string or array of strings to find the first match, and extract the groups.
-- [regex Find Groups](#regex-group-find) - Run a regex pattern on a string or array of strings to find the first match, and extract the groups.
+- [regex Groups All](#regex-groups-all) - Run a regex pattern on a string or array of strings to find the first match, and extract the groups.

 The sections are given in the same format as the [JMESPath Built-in Function Specification](https://jmespath.org/specification.html#built-in-functions)